anjalisoni3655/codevipers/README.md

 <h1> Microsoft Codefundo++ 2019 : Secure Electronic Voting System in IIT Guwahati using Blockchain </h1>

 <h2>Motivation</h2>
+  Elections, referenda, and polls are very important processes & tools for the smooth operation of a modern democracy.But this process is bound with so many problems ,be it the delays in conducting the elections  as well as declaring the results due to its time consuming process.In our college  , we have encountered the same hassle on the election day , those long queues , some students unable to vote due to some motion impairmant, involvement of so many officials so as to check out the smooth functioning of this hectic process.This problem is prominent almost wherever we need to conduct any elections.

+  So , here are with our idea , what if the entire process is in online mode.
+In this modern era , almost everyone has an android phone , so why not make an application so that voters even if being far from the voting place can cast their votes by some basic registration processes in that appliction in their phone , then we'll integrate his/her choice of voting in the with the IITG server & using the azure blockchain technology to secure the entire voting process.

-  1. Usual problem with voting in the country, long time process, delays --- then in this paragraph describe those with our college, a whole day process, hassle in CCC, problems for students with motion impairment, etc.. <br>
+#  1. Usual problem with voting in the country, long time process, delays --- then in this paragraph describe those with our college, a whole day process, hassle in CCC, problems for students with motion impairment, etc..
-  2.Even this problem is very prominent in other colleges.. that are non IITs, because there elections take place over weeks, and manually. <br>
+#  2.Even this problem is very prominent in other colleges.. that are non IITs, because there elections take place over weeks, and #manually.
-  3.Every student has an android, so it's quite easy if we are able to make an android app for the same,and then integrate it with the IITG server, to secure voting with block chain.
+ # 3.Every student has an android, so it's quite easy if we are able to make an android app for the same,and then integrate it with the IITG server, to secure voting with block chain.

 <h2>Idea</h2>